-First you need to know how to take care of your vintage glass.
-When you are using glass vessel don’t let the water sit for days.
+- Change Water Frequently: When you are using glass vessel don’t let the water sit for days.
 Long standing cloudy water rings are a pain to clean, so If you are using an antique vase then insure you keep changing the water every two days to look after your vessel and keep your flowers thriving.

-Do use a bottle brush to get down through the narrow neck of a bottle to give the bottom a good scrub or opt for a light wipe to avoid taking the gilding or decoration off decorated glasses and decanters.
+- Gentle Wipe: Opt for a light wipe to avoid taking the gilding or decoration off decorated glasses and decanters.

 Ensure you blot dry using paper towels and allow the inside to dry by carefully supporting the object upside down and leaving it for several hours.